MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/manage/policy-management.md

 > Most features like Focused Inbox and Loop are specific to each account.
 If you disable these features, they turn off only for that account.
 However, in new Outlook, other features are disabled at the organization level, for example, if any account has in-product feedback disabled, the feature becomes unavailable for all accounts.

 > [!IMPORTANT]
-> Most of the mailbox policies are applicable for both OWA and Monarch, so you can’t have it enabled in one client but not the other.
+> Most of the mailbox policies are applicable for both OWA and Monarch, so you can’t have them enabled on one client but not the other.

 ## Allow only corporate mailboxes to be added